-The Gillette Company, USA (TGC) had an Employees Stock Options Scheme whereby specified employees of its subsidiaries covered by the plan were granted an option to purchase shares of the Parent Company i.e. The Gillette Company, USA at a fixed price (grant price) for a fixed period of time.
-Subsequent to the worldwide merger of Aquarium Acquisition Corporation (wholly owned subsidiary of The Procter & Gamble Company, USA) with The Gillette Company, USA on October 1, 2005, the shares of The Gillette Company got delisted from the New York Stock Exchange.
-Upon this change in control the 2005 Gillette Option award got automatically converted into P&G options at the established conversion ratio of 0.975 shares in The Procter and Gamble Company, USA for every share held in The Gillette Company.
-The shares of The Gillette Company (till September 30, 2005) / The Procter & Gamble Company, USA were/are listed with New York Stock Exchange of USA.
-The options were issued to Key Employees of the Company with Exercise price equal to the market price of the underlying shares on the date of the grant.
-The Grants issued are vested after 3 years/5 years and have a 5 years /10 years life cycle.
+The Procter & Gamble Company, USA has an "Employee Stock Option Plan" whereby specified employees of its subsidiaries covered by the plan are granted an option to purchase shares of the Ultimate Holding Company i.e. The Procter & Gamble Company, USA at a fixed price (grant price) for a fixed year of time.
+The shares of The Procter & Gamble Company, USA are listed with New York Stock Exchange.
+The Options Exercise price equal to the market price of the underlying shares on the date of the grant.
+The Grants issued are vested after 3 years and have a 5/10 years life cycle.